By Rod Ashley, Tafflab CEO and Trustee

 Creating a PEST

-Let’s see how such an analysis might inform someone who works in the HE administration sector.
+Let’s see how such an analysis might inform someone who works in the in the automotive sector (e.g. someone who wants to set up a garage to service electric cars).

 Political changes

-These changes include legislative changes, requirements to meet developing standards and the likely impact upon society through a government’s desire to bring about a particular change.
-Recent political factors would include:
+E.g. legislative changes, requirements to meet developing standards and the likely impact upon society of aims like Net Zero.
+These include:

 Economic factors